 The nature of property management in Manhattan is such that it operates in one of the most challenging residential environments in the nation.
 The complexes are densely packed, and the regulatory environment is always stringent, with high expectations of performance on the part of both apartment dwellers and the condominium or co-op complex as an institution.
 Condominiums and co-ops exist side by side, reflecting old structures mixed with newer infrastructural developments, high-end facilities mixed with outdated structures and equipment, and a varied residential community mixed with stringent governance structures.
 In this kind of setting, competent property management is mandatory.

-The topic under consideration is specifically for condominiums/co-op buildings where owners are residents as opposed to tenants.
+The topic under consideration specifically relates to condominium and co-op buildings, where unit owners are also the primary residents rather than non-owner occupants.
 Such work involves a much different set of management considerations overall because what is being decided impacts equity and doesn’t factor in short-term use in decision-making at all.
 Specifically, boards are fiduciaries with respect to overall building communities as their proxy within operation is the management company.

 The essential question for the building owners and board members in Manhattan is quite simple, yet complex.
 What exactly does a property management firm actually deliver for the condominium or cooperative building in a Manhattan building, and what exactly do building boards need to know as they choose one or replace one?
 The response is more than collecting dues and attending to repairs.
 Proper building management affects more than the experience for the unit owners living in the shared building.